-The MCAT statistics of the Verbal Reasoning test section convey the fact that none of the students has attained the highest score of 15.
+The statistics of the Verbal Reasoning test section convey the fact that none of the students has attained the highest score of 15.
 Only 0.2 per cent of the test takers have obtained a scaled score of 14, and 1.1 per cent of the students have scored 13.
 Maximum numbers of students have achieved scaled scores in the range of 8 to 10, and the corresponding percentile range is 40.2 to 85.9.

 Biological Sciences test section

 0.6 per cent of the sample test takers have scored 15.
 Out of the total number of students, 1.8 per cent and 2.4 per cent have scored the scaled scores of 14 and 13 respectively.
 20.5 per cent of the students have obtained a scaled score of 10.
-The MCAT statistics reveal that a score of 10 out of 15 has been attained by most of the students.
+The data reveal that a score of 10 out of 15 has been attained by most of the students.

 Writing Prompts test section

-Before the MCAT statistics of this test section is discussed with you, it is important to know about the scoring method of the Writing Prompt test section.
+Before the data of this test section is discussed with you, it is important to know about the scoring method of the Writing Prompt test section.
 You have to write two essays.
 Each of them is evaluated separately on a scale of 1 to 6.
 These scores are then added to get a total score.
 Thus, if you have obtained the scores of 3 and 5 for one essay, and 4 and 5 for other essay, your total score will be 17.
 This score is then reported in the form of an alphabet that may vary from J to T.

-The MCAT statistics disclose the fact that only 0.4 per cent of the students have achieved the highest score of T and they fall within the percentile range of 99.7 to 99.9.
+The statistics of the test disclose the fact that only 0.4 per cent of the students have achieved the highest score of T and they fall within the percentile range of 99.7 to 99.9.
 In addition, 9.7 per cent of the test takers have obtained an alphabetic score of R and they lie within the percentile range of 86.3 to 95.9.
 Out of the total test takers, 22.2 per cent and 21.7 per cent students have attained the alphabetic score of Q and M respectively.

 Comparison of the MCAT Statistics 2011 with the MCAT Statistics 2010

-The above discussion contains the official MCAT statistics of the 2011 MCAT.
+The above discussion contains the official statistics of the 2011 MCAT.
 In addition, this discussion also contains the comparison of this data with that of the MCAT 2010.
-This is useful for the readers from the aspect of knowing about the scaled scores that have been achieved by the students in the recent MCAT.
+This is useful for the readers from the aspect of knowing about the scaled scores that have been achieved by the students in the recent test.
 This gives them an idea of the scores that have been obtained by most of the students.
 By having this idea, they can aim at the scores that they desire to obtain, work on the sections in which they are weak and also compare their practice or sample test results with them.
 This helps them in scoring high in the actual exam and thus, they may get admission to the college of their choice.

 Terms and Conditions